Meridian Evaluation and Therapy

 - Energy therapy Energy healing is an umbrella term for any therapy that manipulates the energetic field in our physical or subtle bodies to regain balance and facilitate our body’s innate healing mechanisms.

 - Magnetic therapy Magnetic therapy is a form of energy healing.
 Scientists discovered that there were both electric and magnetic forces in our bodies.
 An electromagnetic field is generated by the electrical activity in our body.
 It is created by electrical currents in the nervous system as well as the electro chemical processes that are constantly occurring in all of our cells.
 A magnet can powerfully enhance the energy of the healing intention, and carry it into the energy field of the body.
-The meridian system provides the perfect avenue to put the energy of intention into the body, and release the negative energy.
+The meridian system provides the excellent avenue to put the energy of intention into the body, and release the negative energy.